 The Partner of Choice

 We make it simple for our partners to reap the fruits of university research — which is why they keep seeking us out.
-During the last two years alone, NC State has emerged to lead federally funded public-private efforts to build a new advanced manufacturing sector, develop novel techniques for data analysis, halt the spread of nuclear weapons and help farmers adapt to climate change.
+During the last few years, NC State has emerged to lead nine federally funded public-private efforts: rolling out a national smart grid, pioneering wearable nanotech to monitor health outcomes, building the next generation of power electronics, improving the efficiency of advanced manufacturing and nuclear reactors, developing novel techniques for data analysis, halting the spread of nuclear weapons and helping farmers adapt to climate change.

 Working With Government